ozhang2/TECHIN510_Buffet/README.md

 ## Overview
 Buffet chefs in China's new first-tier or second-tier cities often struggle to meet the manager's standards for table settings.
 The absence of standardized references leads to time-consuming and costly trial-and-error iterations.
 Chefs may also lack formal design training or access to international design exposure.

-This project aims to create a web platform that helps buffet chefs and managers quickly generate aesthetically pleasing buffet table layouts using AI, minimizing both food waste and effort.
+This project aims to create a web platform that helps buffet chefs and managers quickly generate aesthetically pleasing buffet table layouts using **real AI technology (Google Gemini)**, minimizing both food waste and effort.

 ## Target Users
 - Buffet chefs seeking design guidance to improve table aesthetics.